๐

 - spatial data stored in

-- non spatial data stored in a database
+a set of system files - non spatial data stored in a database

 - records in the spatial files are